 Local Council Submissions

-Key steps in D.A. submission:
+Key steps in the planning permit application submission:

 - Compile a comprehensive set of documents, including planning statements, detailed plans, and environmental impact assessments.